ioancw/ioancw.github.io/_posts/2018-08-12-math-jax-jekyll.markdown

 $$
 a^2 + b^2 = c^2
 $$

 ### MathJax setup.

-* I followed the steps from [Dason][jekyll-mathjax] on his blog and also [here][gaston].
+* I followed the steps from Dason Kurkiewicz's [blog][jekyll-mathjax] and also Gaston Sanchez's [here][gaston].
 Although I had to use default.html rather than the page.html.

 This was overly fiddly to setup (seems par for the course, based on other comments), e.g. the maths rendering worked when I served locally, however when I merged to GitHub, the math wasn’t rendered on the live site.